• Home

 2013 Keynote Speaker, Poetry is Not a Luxury: Exploring the Healing Nature of the Written Word, Annual Multicultural Conference, Metropolitan State Hospital

-2011 Keynote Speaker, LGBTQ+ Pride Graduation Ceremony, California State
+2011 Keynote Speaker, LGBTQ+ Pride Graduation Ceremony, California State University

-University, Long Beach
+Long Beach

-2010-2008 Facilitator & Co-Founder, Poetry Workshop, ArtPod, Artists Relating to the Politics of Dreams: A Queer Normative Collective for Artists Dedicated to Social Justice with D’Lo and Imani Tolliver, Southern California Library
+2010-2008 Co-Facilitator & Co-Founder, ArtPod | Artists Relating to the Politics of Dreams: A Queer Normative Collective for Artists Dedicated to Social Justice with D’Lo and Imani Tolliver, Southern California Library

-2009 Facilitator, Poetry Workshop, Department of Women's Studies California State University, Long Beach (2009, 2007, 2006, 2005)
+2009 Facilitator, Poetry Workshop, Department of Women's Studies California State University Long Beach (2009, 2007, 2006, 2005)

 2008 Panelist, Queer Text(ures): Reading and Writing LGBTQ+ Community History, Department of Information Studies, University of California, Los Angeles